 Menopause is inevitable.
 Suffering through it isn't.

-That being said, an optimistic attitude may seem like a stretch to a woman dealing with hot flashes, poor sleep quality, memory loss or any one of menopause’s disruptive symptoms.
+That rosy attitude may seem like a stretch to a woman dealing with hot flashes, poor sleep quality, memory loss or any one of menopause's disruptive symptoms.

-But relief from uncomfortable symptoms is possible with personalized care.
-And it can help you see menopause as a chance to set the stage for the next chapter of your life.
+But you have options to rid yourself of these side effects and see menopause as a chance to set the stage for the next chapter of your life.

 Some of the first adjustments to manage menopause can be made on your own, including:

 - Changing your lifestyle, including healthy eating, getting enough sleep, exercising and, if relevant, stopping smoking

 - Figuring out what triggers menopause symptoms and avoiding them

 - Sleeping in a cool, dark room with a fan nearby

 - Keeping an ice pack under your pillow